Lullabot/information-security-policy/communications/gpg.md

 ## Key Party!

-A gaggle of 'bots are getting together in the real world.
-It's a great chance to sign any new keys!
+If a gaggle of 'bots are getting together in the real world, it's a great chance to sign any new keys!
 Here's a condensed set of steps taken from [The Keysigning Party HOWTO](http://www.cryptnet.net/fdp/crypto/keysigning_party/en/keysigning_party.html).

 1. Each person should create a key using the above steps.
 2. After, they should give the organizer the email attached to the key and the fingerprint of their key.![Copy fingerprint](images/6_copy_fingerprint_2015-05-06_13-03-51.jpg)